SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 Message contains:

-* degrees, *4 octets*, unsigned integer
+* degrees, *4 octets*, signed integer

-The parameter specifies how much agent should turn in clockwise direction relatively to its current orientation.
+The parameter specifies how much agent should turn in clockwise (if positive) or counter-clockwise (if negative) direction relatively to its current orientation.

 ## `change size` message